 Once the workshop is at capacity, you can add yourself to the waitlist.
 We are often able to add people from the waitlist.
 Please provide your most reliable contact information - cell phone, most-checked email, etc.

-The Elkhorn Slough Coastal Training Program is offering the same workshop, at the same price, on May 21.
-For more information on these workshops see the following link
+The Elkhorn Slough Coastal Training Program is offering the same workshop, at the same price, on May 4-5.
+For more information on this workshop, contact Haley Burgardt.

 Workshop Cancellation and Refunds